hammou2020/Yelp-review-prediction-notebook/README.md

 Intutively, word-2-vec model takes into account local structure of words in sentences and exploits this locality to trasform words into a numeric space where, sentimentally speaking, closely related words are close to each other.
 On the other hand, bag of words ignores this inherenet locality.

-The quantitative results shhow that on the same dataset word-2-vec model acheives better classification accuracy **boosting the AUC from 0.9 to 0.93**.
+The quantitative results show that on the same dataset word-2-vec model acheives better classification accuracy **boosting the AUC from 0.9 to 0.93**.